NeilAllen/ruby_rails/shared-install-of-rbenv.md

 I also added the same two lines to all the existing user's ~/.profile

 Now any user can install ruby versions and gems into that central location.

+Note: I just redid this on a VM to retrace my steps and it seems that even though I'm referencing the /usr/local/rbenv in .profile everything is still getting installed in ~/.rbenv so this may not work with the latest version of rbenv.
+It will still keep rbenv itself centralized so an admin can update it as needed